The Other Side (Wynonna Judd album)

-The Other Side is the fourth studio album by American country music artist Wynonna, released in 1997 on Curb Records in association with Universal Records.
+The Other Side is the fourth solo studio album by American country music artist Wynonna Judd, released in 1997 on Curb Records in association with Universal Records.
 The album, which was certified gold by the RIAA, produced three chart singles on the Billboard Hot Country Singles and Tracks (now Hot Country Songs) charts: "When Love Starts Talkin'", "Come Some Rainy Day" and "Always Will" respectively reached #13, #14 and #45.
 A fourth single, "Love Like That", failed to chart.
 The album also includes "We Can't Unmake Love", a duet with John Berry, which was also included on Berry's 2000 Greatest Hits album.